liv-daliberti/grail-simulation/clean_data/README.md

 # Clean Data Pipeline

 This document describes how the Python implementation in `clean_data/` mirrors the CodeOcean preprocessing used in the PNAS “Filter Bubble” studies.
 It complements the high-level project README and focuses on provenance, filtering rules, and module responsibilities.
+A deeper dive into the session-ingestion helpers now lives in `clean_data/sessions/README.md`.

 ## Package Overview